TobleroneBill/ValidDateScript/README.md

 # ValidDateScript
-Validates dates saved in clipboard.
+Validates dates saved in clipboard (copied Text).
 Can be easily changed to only output valid dates